-When my mom left her secular job, I was flunking out of school because I was being bullied.
+When I was in the fourth grade, I was flunking out of school because I was being bullied.
 My parents ignored it, told me to shrug it off, to be tough.
-It had been going on for so long, I had finally started to break.
-In the mornings, after my mom left for work, my body would shut down, and I'd black out for eight hours.
-She'd find me in the same spot she left me that morning.
-This should give you an idea of how bad it was.
-When my bully moved away the summer before sixth grade, I started getting strait As and perfect attendance.
-I was moved into the gifted program.
+It had been going on for four years, and I had finally started to break.
+I was planning my own suicide at nine years old.
+When my bully moved away the summer before sixth grade, I started getting strait As and perfect attendance, so I was moved into the gifted program.
 This is what bullying does to children.
 It stifles their ability to live their lives in normal and productive ways.

 Where I Am